topStrip1

 1. Know the signs: Keep track of their behavior and notice what is manipulative.

-2. Be aware of your emotions: Emotional manipulation is the most common form of manipulation, but despite all of the manipulative tactics people may use, your emotions are still your own.
+2. Be aware of your emotions: Emotional manipulation is one of the most common form of manipulation, but despite all of the manipulative tactics people may use, your emotions are still your own.
 Practice being aware of what your emotions are and when they change (and if it is in response to a manipulative tactic or not).

 3. Stay calm: Don’t escalate the situation by yelling, throwing things, or using hostility; the manipulator may rise to your level and the situation can quickly escalate.
 Instead, get yourself somewhere safe.
 If a confrontation is warranted, do it in a public space.